Vegan Soba Noodle Salad

 • Whisk

-Double-check all ingredients for potential allergens and consult a medical expert if needed.
+Always check the ingredients for allergens and consult an expert if necessary.

 • Contains soy (soy sauce).